Pelvic Radiation Disease in the UK

 How PRDA supports health professionals:

-1. A small range of free patient leaflets and posters are available for hospital clinics and GP surgeries.
+1. A range of patient leaflets and posters are available for hospital clinics and GP surgeries.

-2. We aim to keep professionals updated with clinical guidance and information on Pelvic Radiation Disease.
+2. We aim to keep professionals within our Community of Practice updated with clinical guidance and information on Pelvic Radiation Disease.
+If you are interested in joining our Community of Practice please contact our Professional Engagement Officer.

-4. We can forward your requests for advice on any aspect of PRD to our Medical Advisory Panel members – email info@prda.org.uk
+4. We can forward your requests for advice on any aspect of PRD to our Medical Advisory Panel members.
+Please get in touch for more information.

-6. Our Research News page highlights key studies in the field of PRD.
+6. Our PRD Research page highlights key studies in the field of PRD.

 PRDA’s definition of Pelvic Radiation Disease